casteer/rat-pac/README.md

 ./configure

-The source the env.sh script
+Then source the env.sh script

-Then run the ./compileRATwithFIX.sh script to compile everything.
+Then run the ./compileRATwithFIX.sh in the rat-pac base folder script to compile everything.